nhsbsa/nhsbsa-digital-playbook/src/development/dev-git.md

 * __Project documentation__
   All projects must document their git conventions, including their [branching strategy](#branching-strategy) and [controls](#controls).
 Changes from the standard approaches defined here must be held as decision records with a rationale for any deviation.
 * __Main is production__
   The `main` branch must always reflect the current release, running in production.
 Keeping `main` as production makes it easier to hotfix urgent changes, such as fixing zero-day exploits.
-Merging into main must be `ff-only` to ensure the commit that was reviewed and tested becomes HEAD of main.
-If `main` has progressed ahead of an upcoming release branch, the difference must be resolved and tested before merge into main.
+Merges into main must be fast-forward only (using the flag `ff-only`).
+This will prevent merges if there are any divergences between the commit histories of the source branch being merged and `main`.
+If `main` has progressed ahead of the source branch, the difference must be resolved and tested in the source branch before merging into main.
+This keeps the history of `main` clean by avoiding any complex merge commits.
 * __Change attribution__
   Code changes must contain the [author](#git-configuration) and [issue tracker ID](#conventional-commits).
 * __Release by SemVer Tag__